sereliezer/sereliezer.github.io/content/about.md

   - Dissertation: [Metric Space Indexing for Nearest Neighbor Search in Multimedia Context](https://doi.org/10.47749/T/UNICAMP.2014.938167)
 - **B.Sc. in Computer Engineering**, UFES, Brazil

 ### Selected Works

+- **When do GFlowNets Learn the Right Distribution?**
+  In *Proceedings of the International Conference on Learning Representations (ICLR)*, 2025.
-- **Analyzing GFlowNets: Stability, Expressiveness, and Assessment.** In *ICML 2024 Workshop on Structured Probabilistic Inference & Generative Modeling* (non-archival workshop), 2024.
-Tiago da Silva, Eliezer de Souza da Silva, Rodrigo Barreto Alves, Luiz Max Carvalho, Amauri H Souza, Samuel Kaski, Vikas Garg, and Diego Mesquita.
+  Tiago da Silva, Rodrigo Barreto Alves, Eliezer de Souza da Silva, Amauri H Souza, Vikas Garg, Samuel Kaski, and Diego Mesquita.

+- **On Divergence Measures for Training GFlowNets.**
+  In *Proceedings of the 38th Conference on Neural Information Processing Systems (NeurIPS)*, 2024.
+  Tiago da Silva, Eliezer de Souza da Silva, and Diego Mesquita.

-- **Prior Specification for Bayesian Matrix Factorization via Prior Predictive Matching.** *Journal of Machine Learning Research* 24 (2023).
+- **Prior Specification for Bayesian Matrix Factorization via Prior Predictive Matching.**
+  *Journal of Machine Learning Research* 24 (2023).
   Eliezer de Souza da Silva, Tomasz Kuśmierczyk, Marcelo Hartmann, and Arto Klami.

--  **Time is of the Essence: A Joint Hierarchical RNN and Point Process Model for Time and Item Predictions.** In *Proceedings of the ACM International Conference on Web Search and Data Mining (WSDM)*, 2019.
+- **Time is of the Essence: A Joint Hierarchical RNN and Point Process Model for Time and Item Predictions.**
+  In *Proceedings of the ACM International Conference on Web Search and Data Mining (WSDM)*, 2019.
   Bjørnar Vassøy, Massimiliano Ruocco, Eliezer de Souza da Silva, and Erlend Aune.

-- **Content-Based Social Recommendation with Poisson Matrix Factorization.** In *Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD)*, 2017.
+- **Content-Based Social Recommendation with Poisson Matrix Factorization.**
+  In *Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD)*, 2017.
   Eliezer de Souza da Silva, Helge Langseth, and Heri Ramampiaro.

-- **Large-Scale Distributed Locality-Sensitive Hashing for General Metric Data.** In *Proceedings of the International Conference on Similarity Search and Applications (SISAP)*, 2014.
+- **Large-Scale Distributed Locality-Sensitive Hashing for General Metric Data.**
+  In *Proceedings of the International Conference on Similarity Search and Applications (SISAP)*, 2014.
   Eliezer de Souza da Silva, Thiago S.F.X.
 Teixeira, George Teodoro, and Eduardo Valle.

 ### Hobbies